nurkiewicz/nurkiewicz.com/docs/_posts/podcast/2020-11-03-sse-websockets.md

 ---
 category: podcast
-title: "#21: SSE and WebSockets"
+title: "#21: SSE and WebSockets: servers can talk to browsers, not only the other way around"
 permalink: /21
 tags: sse websocket http EventSource
 description: >